COVID-19 Updates: State of public health emergency declared.

 About public land use zones

-A Public Land Use Zone (PLUZ) is an area of public land to which legislative controls apply under authority of the Public Land Administration Regulation (187/2011) to assist in the management of recreational land uses and resources.
+A Public Land Use Zone (PLUZ) is an area of public land to which legislative controls apply under authority of the Public Land Administration Regulation (187/2011) to assist in the management of recreational land uses.

 - A PLUZ is created for a specific land base and the unique conditions that exist within that land base.

 - A PLUZ is established to better manage recreation that occurs in a specific area.